Southern League Most Valuable Player Award

 The Southern League Most Valuable Player Award (MVP) is an annual award given to the best player in Minor League Baseball's Southern League based on their regular-season performance as voted on by league managers.
 League broadcasters, Minor League Baseball executives, and members of the media have previously voted as well.
 Though the league was established in 1964, the award was not created until 1972.
 After the cancellation of the 2020 season, the league was known as the Double-A South in 2021 before reverting to the Southern League name in 2022.

 Twenty-one outfielders have won the MVP Award, the most of any position.
-First basemen, with 14 winners, have won the most among infielders, followed by third basemen (7) and second basemen and shortstops (2).
+First basemen, with 15 winners, have won the most among infielders, followed by third basemen (7) and second basemen and shortstops (2).
 Eight catchers have also won the award.

 Two players who won the MVP Award also won the Southern League Top MLB Prospect Award in the same season: Junior Caminero (2023) and Sal Stewart (2025).

-Six players from the Knoxville Smokies have been selected for the MVP Award, more than any other team in the league, followed by the Huntsville Stars and Montgomery Biscuits (5); the Carolina Mudcats, Chattanooga Lookouts, Columbus Mudcats, and Memphis Chicks (4); the Birmingham Barons, Jackson Generals, and Jacksonville Suns (3); the Biloxi Shuckers, Greenville Braves, Mobile BayBears, and Nashville Sounds (2); and the Asheville Orioles, Charlotte O's, Mississippi Braves, Montgomery Rebels, and Orlando Twins (1).
+Six players from the Knoxville Smokies have been selected for the MVP Award, more than any other team in the league, followed by the Huntsville Stars and Montgomery Biscuits (5); the Carolina Mudcats, Chattanooga Lookouts, Columbus Mudcats, and Memphis Chicks (4); the Biloxi Shuckers, Birmingham Barons, Jackson Generals, and Jacksonville Suns (3); the Greenville Braves, Mobile BayBears, and Nashville Sounds (2); and the Asheville Orioles, Charlotte O's, Mississippi Braves, Montgomery Rebels, and Orlando Twins (1).

-Six players from the Chicago White Sox Major League Baseball (MLB) organization have won the award, more than any other, followed by the Tampa Bay Rays organization (5); the Cincinnati Reds, Houston Astros, and Milwaukee Brewers organizations (4); the Arizona Diamondbacks, Atlanta Braves, Kansas City Royals, and Oakland Athletics organizations (3); the Baltimore Orioles, Chicago Cubs, Detroit Tigers, Minnesota Twins, New York Yankees, Pittsburgh Pirates, Toronto Blue Jays, and Washington Nationals organizations (2); and the Miami Marlins, San Diego Padres, and Seattle Mariners organizations (1).
+Six players from the Chicago White Sox Major League Baseball (MLB) organization have won the award, more than any other, followed by the Milwaukee Brewers and Tampa Bay Rays organizations (5); the Cincinnati Reds and Houston Astros organizations (4); the Arizona Diamondbacks, Atlanta Braves, Kansas City Royals, and Oakland Athletics organizations (3); the Baltimore Orioles, Chicago Cubs, Detroit Tigers, Minnesota Twins, New York Yankees, Pittsburgh Pirates, Toronto Blue Jays, and Washington Nationals organizations (2); and the Miami Marlins, San Diego Padres, and Seattle Mariners organizations (1).